sagunms/NeuroCrypto/README.md

 		void RandomWeight ();
 	};

-This is the TPM class which is based on the mathematics and algorithm covered in Listings 2.2 and 2.4 and is composed of weight and hidden intermediate DynamicArray objects, K, N and L parameters to characterize TPM and a TPM output variable.
+This is the TPM class which is composed of weight and hidden intermediate DynamicArray objects, K, N and L parameters to characterize TPM and a TPM output variable.
 Various functions for initialization, weight updating and result computation are defined.

 ## NeuroCrypto class structure